vasilynes/LOBM/README.md

 For details on parameters, see `src/training/xgboost/params.yaml`.
 #### KAN
 The network uses an efficient [implementation](https://github.com/Blealtan/efficient-kan) of KAN with L1 weight regularization and no pruning.
-The networked is trained for 20 epochs with early stopping on (shuffled) residuals of XGBRegressor predictions.
+The network is trained for 20 epochs with early stopping on the same LOB feature set (but shuffled) to predict the residual error of the XGBRegressor.
 The resulting dimensions are $92 \rightarrow 6 \rightarrow 1$.
 ### Results
-The resulting directional accuracy of CNN-GRU model is $61\%$.
+The resulting directional accuracy of CNN-GRU model is 61.00%.

 After training XGBRegressor with three different objectives:
-* L1, directional accuracy: 56.60%
-* L2, directional accuracy: 50.77%
-* pseudo-Huber, directional accuracy: 65.85%
+* L1
+* L2
+* pseudo-Huber

+directional accuracy (DA) was calculated as `sign(predictions) == sign(target)`.
+Corresponding 2-class (up/down) DAs are 56.60%, 50.77% and 65.85%.
+Corresponding 3-class (up/flat/down) DAs are 43.75%, 37.64% and 48.82%.
+This demonstrates, that the model was able to learn the signal of active market successfully.
+However, to predict flat movements, some $\epsilon$-thresholding on predictions is required:
+`-ϵ < pred < ϵ => flat`.

 L2 loss quadratically penalizes outliers, so it was pre-emptively stopped and the model gained no accuracy.
-Pseudo-Huber loss is linear on outliers and quadratic on inliers, so it allows the model to learn "fat tails" and gain accuracy.
+Pseudo-Huber loss is linear on outliers and quadratic on inliers, so it allows the model to learn "fat tails" and gain DA.

-On the other hand, L1-model is theoretically guaranteed to be more robust, since it approximates the conditional median of the target, but it is closer to random guessing.
+On the other hand, L1-model is theoretically guaranteed to be more robust, since it approximates the conditional median of the target, but it is closer to random guessing, than pseudo-Huber.

 KANs with L2 loss were fit to errors of all three models, leading to improvements:
-* XGB with L1: 56.60% -> 66.28%
+* XGB with L1: 56.60% -> 66.28% (2-class DA)
-* XGB with L2: 50.77% -> 66.53%
+* XGB with L2: 50.77% -> 66.53% (2-class DA)
-* XGB with pseudo-Huber: 65.85% -> 65.98%
+* XGB with pseudo-Huber: 65.85% -> 65.98% (2-class DA)

-While the biggest improvement was for XGB(L2) + KAN(L2), XGB with L1 loss is theoretically more robust.
-The difference can also be attributed to random noise.
+2-class DA increased to 66%, regardless of how badly the XGBRegressor performed.
+Not only does the ensemble outperform the spatial-temporal deep learner, but it also allows to recover the missing DA from fitting the errors of suboptimal models, proving that combining rigid tree-based thresholding with continuous spline approximation is effective for microstructure forecasting.